morgan mikenas hasn’t shaved her body in over a year | read | i-D

 What does beauty mean to you?

 How has your attitude towards body hair evolved over the years?
-What has it come to symbolise now?
+What has it come to symbolize now?

 What prompted you to make your YouTube video?

 It's so difficult to be different at the moment, and the world needs more of it.
 By no means did I expect that it would go viral.
 That was a surprise to me.
-I wanted to share my views, in order to change the way people think, encourage them to think more about their behaviour and to experience self-love.
+I wanted to share my views in order to change the way people think and encourage them to think more about their behavior and experience self-love.

 What has been the positive/negative feedback?